unicode-org/message-format-wg/spec/formatting.md

   - **Unresolved Variable errors** occur when a variable reference cannot be resolved.

     > For example, attempting to format either of the following messages
-    > must result in an Unresolved Variable error if done within a context that
+    > would result in an Unresolved Variable error if done within a context that
     > does not provide for the variable reference `$var` to be successfully resolved:
     >
     > ```